-Intersubject fMRI studies typically have few subjects, many fewer than 20 subjects.
-By using the smoothed variance t-statistic we have gained sensitivity relative to the standard t-statistic.
-Even with the standard t-statistic, the nonparametric test proved more powerful, detecting 5 times as many voxels as active.
-Although the smoothed variance t can increase sensitivity, it does not overcome any limitations of the face validity of an analysis based on only 12 subjects.
+20 subjects.
+By using the smoothed variance t statistic we have gained sensitivity relative to the standard t statistic.
+Even with the standard tstatistic, the nonparametric test proved more powerful, detecting 5 times as many voxels as active.
+Although the smoothed variance t is statistically valid, it does not overcome any limitations of face validity of an analysis based on only 12 subjects.

 We note that this relative ranking of sensitivity (nonparametric pseudo-t, nonparametric t, parametric t) is consistent with the other second level datasets we have analyzed.
-We believe this is due to a conservativeness of the random field method under low degrees of freedom, not just to low smoothness.
+We believe this is due to a conservativeness of the random t field results under low degrees of freedom, not just low smoothness.

-Discussion of Examples
+3.4 Discussion of Examples

 These examples have demonstrated the nonparametric permutation test for PET and fMRI with a variety of experimental designs and analyses.
-We have addressed each of the steps in sufficient detail to follow the algorithmic steps that the software performs.
-We have shown how that the ability to utilize smoothed variances via a pseudo t-statistic can offer an approach with increased power over a corresponding standard t-statistic image.
-Using standard t-statistics, we have seen how the permutation test can be used as a reference against which parametric random field results can be validated.
+We have addressed each of the steps in sufficient detail to follow the algorithmic steps that the SnPM software performs.
+We have shown that the ability to utilise smoothed variances via a pseudo t-statistic can offer an approach with increased power over a corresponding standard t-statistic image.
+Using standard t-statistics, we have seen how the permutation test can be used as a reference against which parametric results can be validated.

-Note, however, that the comparison between parametric and nonparametric results must be made very carefully.
+However, note that the comparison between parametric and nonparametric results must be made very carefully.
 Comparable models and statistics must be used, and multiple comparisons procedures with the same degree of control over image-wise Type I error used.
-Further, because the permutation distributions are derived from the data, critical thresholds are specific to the data set under consideration.
+Further, since the permutation distributions are derived from the data, critical thresholds are specific to the data set under consideration.
 Although the examples presented above are compelling, it should be remembered that these are only a few specific examples and further experience with many data sets is required before generalizations can be made.
-The points noted for these specific examples, however, are indicative of our experience with these methods thus far.
+However, the points noted for these specific examples are indicative of our general experience with these methods.

-Finally, although we have noted that the nonparametric method has greater computational demands than parametric methods, they are reasonable on modern hardware.
-The PET examples took 35 min and 20 min, respectively, on a 176 MHz Sparc Ultra 1.
-The fMRI example took 2 hr on a 440 MHz Sparc Ultra 10.
-The fMRI data took longer due to more permutations (2,048 vs. 500) and larger images.
+Finally, while we have noted that the nonparametric method has greater computational demands than parametric methods, they are reasonable on modern hardware.
+The PET examples took 35 minutes and 20 minutes, respectively, on a 176 Mhz Sparc Ultra 1.
+The fMRI example took 2 hours on a 440 Mhz Sparc Ultra 10.
+The fMRI data took longer due to more permutations (2048 vs. 500) and larger images.